tnisula/Java_Server_Programming/README.md

 # Java_Server_Programming
 Excercises from Java Server Programming course in Oulu AMK.
-I used NetBeans 8.0.2 IDE to run these exercises.
-I used Glassfish server 4.1.
+I used NetBeans 8.0.2 IDE to run these exercises on Glassfish server 4.1.
+Some of these projects create tables on Java Db, so you need to create JDBC connection pools and JDBC Resourses.
+Select Services tab in NetBeans.
+Select GlassFish from Servers.
+Right-click GlassFish Server and select View Admin Domain Console.
+Configure then JDBC connection pools and JDBC Resources.
+Read more project specific instructions below.

+Some projects use MySQL instead.
+You need to copy MySQL driver file to GlassFish folder.
+For example "C:\Program Files\glassfish-4.1\glassfish\lib", if you have installed GlassFish there.
+I used mysql-connector-java-5.1.23-bin.jar file.
+Create JDBC connection pools and add jdbc Resourses using MySql.
+Create databases and tables on MySQL server by running sql-files inside project folders.
+You can use MySQL WorkBench for checking tables.
+Read more project specific instructions below.

 Instructions for 07-Nokia Java project: